Understanding Hot Water Delivery

 If low pressure is the cause, solutions include:

-- Cleaning aerators and shower heads
+- Cleaning aerators and shower heads (mineral buildup restricts flow)

-- Replacing old gate valves
+- Replacing old gate valves with modern ball valves

-- Installing pressure-boosting pump
+- Installing a pressure-boosting pump

-- Repairing leaking pipes (reduces available pressure)
+- Repairing leaking pipes (leaks reduce available pressure throughout the home)

 Calculating Hot Water Wait Time